ReneMalingre/renes-city-weather-hub/README.md

 # Rene's City Weather Hub

 This web application displays the current weather and a five-day forecast of a user-selected city.
 It allows the user to search for a city in a chosen country, and if it is found the city is saved to a list of recent searches.
 The user can then click on an item in a selected list to display the weather for that city.
 Cities can be favourited, which are listed separately.
-Selectable lists are: Search History, Favourites,  Australian Capital Cities, New Zealand Cities and World Cities,.
+Selectable lists are: Search History, Favourites,  Australian Capital Cities, New Zealand Cities and World Cities.

 ## Table of Contents